RocketChat/docs-old/installation/manual-installation/migrating-meteor-mongo/README.md

 It'll dump the database in a folder called dump.

 Then install mongodb on your system.
-Please see the [mongo section](../ubuntu/) in one of our guides
+Please see the [mongo section](../) in one of our guides for your current OS

 Once Mongo is installed restore the data using: `mongorestore -d meteor dump/meteor`